RobhooX/Robhoot/Robhack/MAR2020/BM/RobSIRs.jl/README.md

 # RobSIRs

-A stochastic discrete time model of disease spread in spatial networks
+A stochastic discrete time model of disease spread in spatial networks.

-# VISION
+## VISION

 Modeling mobility dynamics (NODE: country or city level) at the global scale to infer S, I, R and D types per NODE from Global Density (S), Infected (I) and Deaths (D) for Isolated, Fully connected, and Empirical mobility rate estimations.